 FNS 374.
-Wisconsin First Nations History.
+Wisconsin First Nations Ethnohistory.
 3 Credits.

-An in-depth exploration of one First Nation located in Wisconsin: Anishinaabe (Ojibway), Oneida, Menominee, Potawatomi or Mohican.
-This course explores the history, culture, and contemporary status of one of these nations.
+An in-depth examination of one American Indian nation now located in Wisconsin: Anishinabe (Ojibway), Oneida (Iroquois), Menominee, Potowatomi or Mohican.
+This course explores the culture and history of one of these nations.

 FNS 385.
-First Nations Intellectual Traditions.
+Perspectives on Human Values: First Nations.
 3 Credits.